Mathematical Foundation#

 What is Mathematics?#

-Kant suggested that the prerequisite of our experiences is a pure concept of understanding (Verstand).
+Kant (1724–1904) suggested that the prerequisite of our experiences is a pure concept of understanding (Verstand).
 A Kantian category is a characteristic of the appearance of any object in general, before it has been experienced (a priori).
 Kant believed that without it, cognition is impossible because we would not be able to find any structures within the data.
 In his view, neither pure reason nor pure experience suffice; we need both.
 He thought that this is an a priori truth that we can only understand by using exclusively a priori methods, i.e., pure reason.
 From that perspective, numbers can not come from pure experience which is a truth we understand by pure reason.
-Numbers emerge from our understanding of the difference between one and many things; an experience that requires a priori categories.
+In fact, Kant argued that mathematical truths are not purely analytic (like logic) but also not empirical.
+Instead, they are grounded in the forms of intuition—space and time—which structure human experience.
+For Kant, Euclidean geometry was the prime example: its truths were necessary, universal, but grounded in our a priori intuition of space.
+Similarily for Kant, arithmetic was grounded in our temporal intuition (counting as successive additions in time) and numbers emerge from our understanding of the difference between one and many things; an experience that requires a priori categories.
+Of course, the discovery of non-Euclidean geometry and relativity theory undermined Kant’s idea that Euclidean space is the necessary form of intuition, but neo-Kantian views still inspire debates about the cognitive grounding of math.
+His view influenced constructivist/intuitionist ideas (Brouwer admired Kant’s stress on the mind’s role).

-The difficulty in grasping that question is that we are thrown into math, as Heidegger would say.
+The difficulty in grasping the stated question is that we are thrown into math, as Heidegger would say.
 Teachers tell us what it is and how it works.
 We use it before we reflect on it or understand it; it is ready-to-hand (zuhanden).
 Math, similar to language, is like a virus or parasite that circulates through the human mind and reproduces itself like an autopoietic system.
 It is closed and gets irritated by new observations such that it extends or adapts itself (through us).
+Heideggers position on the question of the nature of mathematics is oblique.
+It is a mode of revealing Being.
+He wasn’t a philosopher of math in the analytic sense, but he reflected deeply on what “mathematical” means.
+He tied the rise of modern science to the “mathematical projection” of nature (geometry, analytic mechanics, etc.).

 The late Wittgenstein argues that the meaning of words is determined by their use.
 This seems like a trivial observation but his claim was in fact very radical because it rejects the view that words refer to some essences.
 Furthermore, it offers arguments agains the view that language can describe reality accurately.
 The use of a word changes over time.
 Words disappear and new words are created.
 For Wittgenstein, the fact that language is ambigious wasn’t a downside but a feature—a view which is uncontroversial today.
 Reality is a mess and language is flexibel enough not to accurately descrite the mess but to navigate through it.